Purāna and Nava Kamma – Sequence of Kamma Generation

 • If the second stage attachment (“nava kamma” stage) does not take place, no javana cittās will arise.
 Strong kamma that can bring future vipāka (including rebirth) will occur only if javana cittas arise within the “nava kamma” stage.

-3. On this website, up to now, we had mainly discussed the “nava kamma” stage.
+3. This website has mainly discussed the “nava kamma” stage up to now.
 However, I used that term only in recent posts when I first introduced the “purāna kamma” stage briefly.

 • We have discussed the concepts of the following chart previously without using the terms “purāna kamma” and “nava kamma.